• Skip to primary navigation

 font view of a plate of Homemade Fruit Snacks recipe arranged by color in front of a vitamix blender filled with fruit

-Raw/Cooked veggies.
+Raw/Cooked Veggies.

 All of the vegetables used in these combinations were blended raw (including the beets).
 If you decide to use a vegetable like sweet potatoes, I recommend cooking it first and using the soft puree in this recipe.